-- ◆ You can use the red end key to cancel the dialling operation. - ◆ You are shown the duration of the call while the call is in progress. - ◆ If the call costs are to be transferred. these are displayed instead of the call duration for calls made via the ISDN connection. - ◆ Dialling with the directory (page 70) or call and redial list (page 66) saves you from repeatedly keying in phone numbers. - ◆ If you have handsets registered to the base, you can make internal calls free of charge (page 113).
+- You can use the red end key to cancel the dialling operation. - You are shown the duration of the call while the call is in progress. - Dialling with the directory (page 37) or call and redial list (page 34) saves you from repeatedly keying in phone numbers. - If you have handsets registered to the base, you can make internal calls free of charge (page 74).